4.5%

 Scaling

 While finding optimal price points across the range, our algorithms mostly make two types of decisions.
 The first situation is when a product's demand is elastic to its price.
 It reacts well when price decreases and badly when price increases.
 This situation is quite typical for the economy price segment.
-Typically, algorithms recommend decreasing prices after facing such behavior.
-You can see the reaction on the charts below.

 Let's consider the second frequent type of situation when the product reacts well to a price increase.
 In such a case, an algorithm would recommend setting a higher price.
 We will observe an increase in profit without a fall in revenue.
-For example, we can see it on these charts.

 A consumer electronics retailer maximized revenue without losing their margins